phueb/Ludwig/README.md

 Before submitting tasks, each node must have celery worker process running in the background.
 Because access to each node is restricted, please ask a lab member to verify workers are online.

-For reference, to start a worker process (requires remote access to nodes):
+For reference, to start all worker processes (requires remote access to nodes):
 ```bash
 cd /media/lab/cluster/celery/${APPNAME}
 nohup celery worker -l info -A app --concurrency 1 > /media/lab/cluster/logs/${APPNAME}/$(hostname)_log.txt 2>&1 &